CLOSE ×

 Figure 1-1

-Figure 1: Biotage® Selekt chromatogram of liquid FAME solution.
+Figure 1.
+Biotage® Selekt chromatogram of liquid FAME solution.
 Biotage® Sfär C18; methanol in water.
-Black trace is UV-All wavelength with range 200-220 nm; Tan trace is the ELSD response
+Black trace is UV-All wavelength with range 200-220 nm; Tan trace is the ELSD response.

 As you’ll notice, there is a significant difference in ELSD response between each of these three compounds even though they are similar types of molecules and loaded in similar quantity.
 Why is that?
 Well, ELSD response is proportional to molecular weight (MW).
 In this instance we created droplets that are not detectable by the ELSD for octanoate.
 The response does increase with molecular weight, as seen with the laurate and oleate compounds.